 We believe Regulation Crowdfunding will continue to grow year over year as more startup companies become aware of this funding method and view Regulation Crowdfunding as a viable fundraising option.
+We have seen the demand increase significantly between 2018 and 2019.
 Regulation Crowdfunding makes it relatively inexpensive to make an offering of securities: legal, compliance and accounting costs can be less than \$10,000, and offering costs can be even cheaper for companies who prepare the documentation internally.
-With a maximum raise of \$1,070,000 per year, we believe that this funding method is perfect for early-stage companies.
+With a current maximum raise of \$1,070,000 per year, we believe that this funding method is perfect for early-stage companies.